aws-samples/emr-serverless-samples/examples/pyspark/dependencies/README.md

 - `entryPoint` should point to your script on S3
 - `entryPointArguments` defines the output location of the Great Expectations profiler
 - The virtualenv archive is added via the `--archives` parameter
+- The driver and executor Python paths are configured via the various `--conf spark.emr-serverless` parameters

 ```shell
 aws emr-serverless start-job-run \